aeraposo/Data-440-Raposo/project_2.md

 ![heat map](https://aeraposo.github.io/Data-440-Raposo/hmprj2.png)<br/>

 Lastly, using the tidymodels, random forest, and keras, I was able to (attempt to) build several models to model the above synthetic populations.
 Although many of the models would not due to the large quantites of data I was working with, an accuracy of ~17% was achieved by one model (the confusion matrix is pictured below).
-Although this accuracy is quite low, it does provide assurance that a synthetic population could be generated at this scale.
+Although this accuracy is quite low and it may not be an ideal representation of the conntry as a whole, it does provide assurance that a more accurate synthetic population could be generated at this scale.
 Some things that could be done to improve this accuracy are <br/>
 - making changes to the model presents: I'm not familiar with the various optional aruments in building these models in R, however, in Python, changing the number of epochs, the quantity of data the model in trained on, etc. can aid in appropriately fitting the model.<br/>
 - using data from corresponding years: as mentioned above, I used DHS data from 2020, which is not the year my population data from GADM was retrieved.
 The disimilarities among the datasets may have resulted in some error that was amplified through pivoting and making predictions on the mismatched data.<br/>